 The Regenerative Rehabilitation research community will benefit from the development of novel lines of research that incorporate methods utilizing mechanical stimulation of stem cells and/or tissue engineering approaches, and assessing stem cell behavior and/or functional outcomes.

-The proposed project must include both a regenerative medicine component as well as a rehabilitative/mechanotransductive component.
+The proposed project must include both a regenerative medicine/stem cell biology component as well as a rehabilitative/mechanotransductive component.
 Contact firstname.lastname@example.org if you would be interested in forming a collaboration with an AR3T researcher on a proposal.

-- The AR3T pilot funding program is open to junior investigators and mid-level career faculty.
+Eligible Individuals: The AR3T pilot funding program is open to junior investigators and mid-level career faculty.
 The Principal Investigator (PI) should have a doctoral degree in a relevant field and be employed at an nonprofit institution within the United States.
-The goal is to provide support for researchers who are interested in beginning a career in Regenerative Rehabilitation research or who would like to start a new line of research in this area.
+The goal is to fund researchers who are interested in beginning a career in Regenerative Rehabilitation research or who would like to start a new line of research in this area.